vacp2p/rfc/waku.md

 | **nimbus** | x | -           | -           | x | - |
 | **status-go** | x | x           | x           |x | - |

+### Recommendations for clients

 Notes useful for implementing Waku mode.

+1. Avoid duplicate envelopes

+To avoid duplicate envelopes, only connect to one Waku node.
+Benign duplicate envelopes is an intrinsic property of Whisper which often leads to a N factor increase in traffic, where N is the number of peers you are connected to.

+2. Topic specific recommendations

+Consider partition topics based on some usage, to avoid too much traffic on a single topic.

 ## Footnotes